DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 A collection manager wishes to send only a part of a preparation on loan, without being required to create a new preparation.
-In this use case, a *preparation* is understood as a physical coherent unit that contains detachable parts.
+In this use case, a *preparation* is understood as a physically coherent unit that contains detachable parts.
 This may for example involve cases when there is a jar with five fishes of the same species and the collection manager wants to send only one of the fishes on loan.